President & CEO

 After working in both Acute Care and Long-Term care for many years in a variety of front line and management roles, Jacob came to work at Ocean View in 2003.
-His role today is Director of Operations.
+His role today is Director of Human Resources & Facilities.
 He has been working in Nova Scotia’s healthcare system since 1985 and in Long Term Care continuously since 1997.

 In 2005 he was elected as the President of the Special Care Emergency Preparedness Association of Nova Scotia, which is a not-for-profit association focusing on Emergency Preparedness and Management for the Continuing Care sector of the Nova Scotia Health System.
 In this role, he works closely with other Long-Term Care facilities to ensure they are prepared for all emergencies making the system safer for all residents.
 He also works closely with the Department of Health and Wellness, EMO NS, Department of Community Services, Office of the Fire Marshal and other stakeholders in this field.

-At Ocean View, Jacob is accountable for the oversight of human resources, labour relations, health and safety, emergency planning, maintenance, laundry, and capital planning and capital projects.
+At Ocean View, Jacob is accountable for the oversight of human resources, health and safety, emergency planning, capital planning and capital projects.
 He is directly accountable for emergency preparedness and promotion of a safe environment and works closely within the management and staff teams to provide effective leadership for Ocean View.

 Jacob facilitates a number of teams and committees at Ocean View and believes in fostering an open and positive working relationship with staff at all levels.
 He tries to build capacity within others to achieve their goals, and strives to motivate critical thinking in others, for their personal growth and empowerment.
 His favorite quote sums up his philosophy on life, “To know even one life has breathed easier because you have lived, this is to have succeeded” ~ Ralph Waldo Emerson.